wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/user-guide/processing-refunds.md

 meta_title: "Klarna - Processing refunds - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
-weight: 1
+weight: 3
 ---

-You cannot refund more than the amount of the original transaction.
+- You cannot refund more than the amount of the original transaction.

-There is no time limit on refunding successful transactions, so long as the receiving bank can process the refund.
+- There is no time limit on refunding successful transactions, so long as the receiving bank can process the refund.

+## Via our API
+Make a POST `/orders/{order_id}/refunds` request.
+See API Reference – [Refund with shopping cart](/api/#refund-with-shopping-cart).

 ### In MultiSafepay Control